 Who are Visiting Students?

-A visiting student is someone who is not from one of KPU's partner institutions and who wishes to spend one or two semesters only (4 to 8 months) at KPU without earning a credential from KPU.
+A visiting student is someone who is enrolled in another post-secondary institution and wishes to spend one or two semesters only (4 to 8 months) at KPU without earning a credential from KPU.
 Visiting students pay international student tuition and fees.
 If a student comes to KPU as a visiting student, they cannot extend their stay at KPU in order to earn a credential unless they reapply as a regular student and go through the standard admission process.

 How Can I Become a Visiting Student at KPU?